In Depth Baby Product Reviews Led by a Pediatrician

 Keeping it simple makes a pump uber portable, but keep in mind that it can limit how and when you pump, and going non-electric can reduce your milk production due to a lack of demand.

 The Haakaa Gen 1 earned the highest score for portability due to its minimal, incredibly light design.
 It was followed by the manual pump contenders, the Lansinoh Manual Breast Pump, and Medela Harmony with Flex.
 These options have fewer, easy-to-carry parts and are relatively quiet during operation.
-The Elvie Stride is a winner for electric pumps, but it could be more of a hassle than you want if you don't need to move around while pumping.
-If you can sit still and spend 20 minutes pumping in a comfortable space (think nursing or pumping dedicated rooms), then the Baby Buddha would be a go-to as it is battery operated, comes with a carry bag, is fairly quiet and weighs less than a pound (according to our measured weight tests).
-That said, if you mostly pump at home and only occasionally pump away, the Spectra S1 Plus is super efficient and has a rechargeable battery, so your session could potentially be shorter and not require an outlet.
+The Elvie Stride is a winner for electric pumps, but it could be more of a hassle than you want if you don't need to move while pumping.
+If you can sit and spend 20 minutes pumping in a comfortable space, then the Baby Buddha would be a go-to as it is battery operated, comes with a carry bag, is fairly quiet, and weighs less than a pound.
+That said, if you mostly pump at home, the Spectra S1 Plus is super efficient and has a rechargeable battery, so your session could potentially be shorter and not require an outlet.

 Cleaning and maintaining your breast pump is crucial for the health and safety of your baby.
 Always follow the manufacturer's instructions for cleaning your specific breast pump model.